UniTime/unitime-doc/instructor-scheduling.md

 * Maximal load of the instructor (each teaching assignment has a load defined, and there is a maximal load defined on each instructor)

-* The instructor must be available (unless allowed, there is no other overlapping teaching assignment, the assignment is not during a prohibited time and, if the instructor is also student, he/she does not have any classes at the time of the assignment)
+* The instructor must be available (unless allowed, there is no other overlapping teaching assignment, the assignment is not during a prohibited time and, if the instructor is also student, they does not have any classes at the time of the assignment)

 * Instructors with prohibited teaching preference cannot be used